CineSpeed Plus+ LCD Panel: The Toshiba CineSpeed Plus+

 area.
 Net TV's online content may change without notice.

 Yahoo!
 TV Widgets: Yahoo!
 TV Widgets provide an integrated Internet

 and TV experience powered by the Yahoo!
 Connected TV platform.
 The Toshiba

 LED-LCD television offers the following Yahoo!
 TV Widgets.

-TV's software in the future.
-The TV's software is upgraded via the network
+software in the future.
+The TV's software is upgraded via the network connection.
+Go to

 Support.Toshiba.com for current firmware/software updates.

 Channel Browser: The TV's